raganmurali95/AWS-Public-Instance-Protection/README.md

-# AWS-Public-Instance-Protection

 🔐 AWS Auto-Defense: Dynamic Threat Detection and Blocking System 📌 Overview
-This project aims to enhance security in AWS public cloud environments by developing an automated system that detects and blocks unauthorized access attempts in real-time.
-Using CloudWatch Logs, Python scripting, and Network Access Control Lists (ACLs), this system actively monitors activity and dynamically updates subnet rules to prevent threats like brute-force attacks and resource exhaustion.
+This project enhances security in AWS public cloud environments by developing an automated system that detects and blocks malicious access attempts in real-time.
+Using CloudWatch Logs, Python scripting, and Network Access Control Lists (ACLs), the system actively monitors activity and dynamically blocks attacker IPs to prevent brute-force, DoS, and resource exhaustion attacks.

 🚀 Key Features
-Real-time log analysis of EC2 instances using AWS CloudWatch
+Real-time analysis of EC2 login attempts using AWS CloudWatch

-Automatic IP blocking for attackers attempting unauthorized admin access
+Automatic IP extraction and blocking for unauthorized admin access

-Integration with Hydra attack simulation to test system robustness

-Dynamic rule creation in Network ACLs to prevent future attack vectors
+Dynamic rule updates in Network ACLs to neutralize threats

+Tested using Hydra brute-force tool to simulate attacks

-Leverages AWS WAF, CloudWatch, and Python scripts for automated mitigation
+Seamless integration with AWS WAF, CloudWatch, and custom Python scripts

 🛡️ How It Works
-An EC2 instance is hosted in a public subnet.
+An EC2 instance is launched in a public subnet.

+The instance is accessed using PuTTY for remote SSH login.

+Hosting files are securely transferred from the local system to the EC2 instance using WinSCP.

-If a brute-force tool (e.g., Hydra) is used to attempt unauthorized admin login:
+If an attacker initiates a brute-force attempt (e.g., via Hydra):

-Login attempts are captured and logged in AWS CloudWatch.
+Login attempts are logged in AWS CloudWatch.

-The logs are continuously monitored and analyzed using a Python script.

-Upon detecting suspicious activity:
+A Python script monitors and analyzes these logs.

+Upon detection of malicious patterns:

 The attacker’s IP address is extracted.

-A new Network ACL rule is dynamically created to block the IP.
+A new Network ACL rule is dynamically added to block the IP.

-This prevents further access attempts, reducing the risk of DoS attacks or resource abuse.
+This blocks further access attempts, mitigating potential damage.

 🧰 Technologies Used
-AWS CloudWatch – Log collection and monitoring
+AWS CloudWatch – Centralized log monitoring

-AWS WAF & Network ACLs – Threat mitigation
+AWS WAF & Network ACLs – Security enforcement

-Python – Scripting for log analysis and rule automation
+Python – Automated log analysis and rule management

-Hydra – Attack simulation for testing
+Hydra – Brute-force attack simulation

+PuTTY – Secure remote access to EC2 instances

+WinSCP – File transfer between local machine and cloud server